PufferFinance/PufferPool/docs/PufferModule.md

 * May deploy an EigenPod contract, depending on the module

 *Requirements*:
+* This function is only callable via the PufferProtocol after a NoOp's validator has been provisioned
 * This function must be called with 32 ETH

 ---